tarcio/hbsis-java/README.md

 Run `Application.class` as a Java Application.
 It should start running the app on `http://localhost:8080`
 There is a builded version of [hbsis-angular](https://github.com/tarcio/hbsis-angular), where you can check going to `http://localhost:8080`.

+## MongoDB

+If you don't have MongoDB installed, there is an online database that you can use for tests.
+Remove all `spring.data.mongodb.*` from application.json and add `spring.data.mongodb.uri=mongodb://hbsis:hbsis123@ds113855.mlab.com:13855/hbsis`.

+## Straight to the app!

+Yuo can also just download the `hbsis-java.jar` and run it using `java -jar hbsis-jar`.
+It is configured to use the online MongoDB database.

+Go to `localhost:8080` and enjoy.

 ## TODO

 Improve Tests; Improve Repo Classes; Better Handler for OpenWeather Result.